aedlebeck/Gradescope-C-Autograder/README.md

 * File is called from run_autograder

 **grade_util.py**
-* Contains Config of filenames and directories
+* Config of filenames and directories
 * Contains helper functions for testing
 * Keeps filenames/directories consistent throughout testing